GoogleCloudPlatform/wordpress-docker/README.md

   marketplace.gcr.io/google/wordpress5-php7-apache
 ```

-Wordpress will be accessible on your localhost at `http://localhost:8080/`.
+WordPress will be accessible on your localhost at `http://localhost:8080/`.

 For information about how to retain your Wordpress installation across restarts, see [Run with persistent data volumes](#run-with-persistent-data-volumes-docker).

-### <a name="run-wordpress-connecting-to-an-external-mysql-service-docker"></a>Run Wordpress connecting to an external MySQL service
+### <a name="run-wordpress-connecting-to-an-external-mysql-service-docker"></a>Run WordPress connecting to an external MySQL service

-Instead of spinning up a MySQL container, we can connect Wordpress to any running MySQL database instance (assumed to be running at `some.mysql.host`) by specifying its hostname via environment variable `WORDPRESS_DB_HOST`.
+Instead of spinning up a MySQL container, we can connect WordPress to any running MySQL database instance (assumed to be running at `some.mysql.host`) by specifying its hostname via environment variable `WORDPRESS_DB_HOST`.
 Database username and password also have to be explicitly specified to connect to the database instance via `WORDPRESS_DB_USER` and `WORDPRESS_DB_PASSWORD`.

 Use the following content for the `docker-compose.yml` file, then run `docker-compose up`.